NEVSTOP-LAB/CSM-Wiki/_posts/en/2024-01-08-csm-templates.md

 ## README FIRST

 Communicable State Machine(CSM) is a LabVIEW Application Framework extended from JKI State Machine(JKISM).
-It follows the JKSIM's pattern and extends the Key words to describe message communication between modules including the concepts of Sync-Message, Async-Message, Subscription/Unsubscription of status, which is essential elements for creating re-use code modules.
+It follows the JKISM's pattern and extends the Key words to describe message communication between modules including the concepts of Sync-Message, Async-Message, Subscription/Unsubscription of status, which is essential elements for creating re-use code modules.
 More information, please visit wiki of CSM: <https://github.com/NEVSTOP-LAB/JKI-State-Machine-Plus-Plus/wiki>

 For instructions on JKI State Machine, visit: <http://jki.net/state-machine/>
 For information about CSM, visit: <https://github.com/NEVSTOP-LAB>